-The abuse, assault or rape of children has lasting physical, emotional, and mental effects.
+The abuse, assault, or rape of children has lasting physical, emotional, and mental effects.
 The victims are changed forever and their development as an individual, as a person, is altered in ways non-victims may never truly understand.
-We should not be surprised that it takes years, or even decades, for these victims to face what has happened to them, let alone take the difficult steps of seeking redress and justice.
+When children are robbed of their innocence in this brutal manner, we should not be surprised that it takes years, or even decades, for these victims to face what has happened to them, let alone to take the difficult steps of seeking redress and justice.
 Our laws should give access to justice to these survivors when they are ready, not shut the door on them because they took what some might consider to be "too long" to deal with the earth-shattering consequences of their abuse.

-In recent years, many states have investigated child sexual abuse perpetuated by clergy employed by various Catholic dioceses and other churches, and have found the problem's scope to be massive.1 These investigations have revealed structural protections for abusers baked into many church practices, which helps to explain why churches attract predators.
-This problem is not limited to the Catholic Church, as demonstrated by FFRF's tireless recording of clergy criminal acts in a regular column titled "Black Collar Crime" in Freethought Today, FFRF's newspaper.2
+This is even more important in cases, like these, where the criminals actively cover up their crimes.
+In recent years, many states have investigated child sexual abuse perpetuated by clergy employed by various Catholic dioceses and other churches, and have found the problem's scope to be massive.
+These investigations have revealed structural protections for abusers baked into many church practices, which helps to explain why churches attract predators.
+This problem is not limited to the Catholic Church, as demonstrated by FFRF's tireless recording of clergy criminal acts in a regular column titled "Black Collar Crime" in Freethought Today, FFRF's newspaper.

-Considering the severe psychological trauma that can result from childhood sexual assault and the extreme power that churches hold over many communities, it is unsurprising that many survivors do not pursue legal action until long after they reach adulthood.
+Considering the severe psychological trauma that can result from childhood sexual assault and the extreme, unquestionable power that churches hold over many communities, it is unsurprising that many survivors do not pursue legal action until long after they reach adulthood.
 This legislation is desperately needed.

-Churches have vocally and predictably objected to attempts to hold abusers accountable, but their objections are callous and unfounded.
-This bill is not a free ticket to target churches for money.
+Churches have vocally and predictably objected to similar attempts to hold abusers accountable, but their objections are callous and unfounded.
+This bill is not a free ticket to target churches for windfalls.
 Survivors still have the burden of proof, and still must find and submit evidence.
 The longer they wait, the more difficult that becomes.
-H.B.
-2177 simply gives them the chance to try.
+S.B.
+21-073 simply gives them the chance to try.